August 2024 (1 month ago)

 • Are you doing immersion/feelings or text/readability?

 The skill ceiling for a well-designed website is really high.
 It even goes into 3D.
-No need to go that high, but at least get the basics up to a minimum standard correct.
+No need to go that high, but try to reduce scope and increase quality to a minimum standard.